MichaelDutzman/COSC484/README.md

 * allows user to checkout and order everything in cart
 * If account is not used user is prompted to enter payment information
 * checkout includes total price, summary of order, and payment info

+## Deployment
+* To access website, go to https://stylishdonutdb.web.app/